-MATE aims to raise awareness of the level of abusive behaviour in our culture as well as the subtler issues that support a harmful and abusive environment.
-We will challenge the root attitudes, beliefs and behaviours that normalise problematic behaviour and create a safe environment for people to share their opinions and experiences about these volatile issues.
-Participants are asked and supported to think critically and personally (empathise) about these issues while opening in a dialogue about the dynamics and the context of all forms of violence.
+It is our aim to raise awareness around the ways in which abusive behaviour is embedded in our culture as well as the subtler issues that support a potentially harmful environment.
+Our programs challenge the root attitudes, beliefs and behaviours that normalise violence against women, inequality, racism, discrimination and bullying within our society.
+We recognise that in order to facilitate change, we need to open a dialogue about the dynamics and context of all forms of violence.

 Imagine a world where everyone thought of themselves as a leader.
+Where problematic behaviour wasn’t ignored because people felt too unsure about how to handle it.
 Effective leadership is what stands between us and a peaceful, safe society.
-If every individual believed they were a leader, with the ability to affect positive change, we could dramatically revolutionise the landscape of our culture and improve society for all.